istopwg/ippsample/PI.md

     git clone https://github.com/istopwg/ippsample.git ippsample

-Then from the ippsample source directory, run the following commands to build and install everything:
+Then, from the ippsample source directory, run the following commands to build and install everything:

     ./configure
     make